Local Experiential Learning, Community Service and Pro Bono Experiences

-With funding provided by the Dan Aaron family, Janet Readinger, PT, DPT, Assistant Professor and Assistant Director of Clinical Education, offers a fitness exercise program to persons with multiple sclerosis or Parkinson disease.
-Since its inception in 2004, the program has grown remarkably, while positively influencing patients and enhancing the education of 264 Physical Therapy students.
-Students are required to participate in this exercise class twice a week for four weeks, receiving practical education about Parkinson disease and multiple sclerosis through their work with the patient/participants.
+With funding provided by the Dan Aaron family, Janet Readinger, PT, DPT, Assistant Professor and Associate Director of Clinical Education, offers a fitness exercise program to persons with multiple sclerosis (MS) and Parkinson's disease.
+Since its inception in 2004, the program has grown remarkably, while positively influencing patients and enhancing the education of over 300 Physical Therapy students.
+Students are required to participate in this exercise class twice a week for five weeks, receiving practical education about Parkinson's Disease and MS through their work with the patient/participants.
 The students are overwhelmingly positive about this assignment and provide many comments on their new-found understanding of how individuals and family members cope with a chronic disease.
 More information about the Stay Fit Exercise Program.

 Mercy Circle of Care Physical Therapy Sessions